 Oh have I got a good one here!
 This dish is smoky, sweet, spicy, crunchy-salty, a touch bitter and a little fresh at the end from a sprinkling of mint.
 That’s a whole lot of things going on, but it works for sure.
-This is a personal riff on a dish served at Ma Peche (of the Momofuku gang) sans the raisins.
-I just ramped up the honey to really bring in the sweet aspect.
+This is a personal riff on a dish served at Ma Pêche (of the Momofuku gang) sans the raisins.
+I just ramped up the honey to really bring in the sweet aspect and balance the chili eggplant.
 Eggplant skeptics: just trust.

 The dressing gets a spicy kick from sriracha in this little side dish, but the honey mellows it out so nicely.
 The smoked paprika is optional but highly recommended.
 It really enhances the smokiness of the grilled eggplant and the vibrant, red colour of the dressing.